mekarpeles/papers/README.md

 ![Build Status](https://travis-ci.org/mekarpeles/openjournal.png)

-**Papers** is an reddit/HackerNews-like interface fir sharing, discussing, collaborating on and improving academic papers.
+**Papers** is an reddit/HackerNews-like interface for sharing, discussing, collaborating on and improving academic papers.

 ## Installation